 Until I came to Italy I had never tasted a Risotto, sure we ate rice, my Mom made an amazing Rib Dish which she would serve with rice.
 But never a Risotto.

 Now I have to say I have eaten many a Risotto, from Zucchini, to Squash to my favourite Risotto alla Crema di Scampi (Prawns).
-Which my daughter says, it’s about time I made it!
+Which my daughter says, it’s about time I learned how to make risotto myself!

 And I think if this is your first time making a Risotto, then the best and easiest Risotto to try is this Homemade Zucchini Risotto.
 A great way to use up all those zucchini.